top of page

 B i o g r a p h y

-Katherine Saik is a cross-genre vocalist and teacher who currently serves as a Core Lecturer in Music at Smith College.
+Mezzo Soprano, Katherine Saik DeLugan, is a cross-genre vocalist and performing arts educator who currently serves as a Core Lecturer in Music at Smith College; one of the largest women’s liberal arts colleges in the United States.
 She holds a Bachelor of Music from UMass Amherst, and a Master of Music from the Manhattan School of Music where she focused on classical music and opera performance.
 While a graduate student, Katherine performed with the Manhattan School of Music Contemporary Opera Ensemble, and the Discover Opera outreach program which brought opera and cabaret to schools in greater Manhattan.
 She also performed with multiple chamber ensembles and as a concert soloist including Poulenc’s Gloria at Saint John the Divine Cathedral with Philippe Entremont conducting.
 Additionally, she was the second place winner in the Alan and Joan Taub Ades Vocal Competition and first place winner in the Eisenberg-Fried Concerto Competition.
-This led to her performing and recording Barber’s Knoxville: Summer of 1915 under the baton of George Manahan.
+This culminated in a performance of Barber’s Knoxville: Summer of 1915 under the baton of George Manahan.

-In addition to performing, Katherine has been active in recent years as a stage director, administrator and producer for schools and local arts organizations.
-She directed several musicals and ensembles for local school districts, served on the board of the Valley Light Opera, stage directed Sweeney Todd and produced two virtual concerts (Rhapsody and American Arias) for Panopera.
+In addition to performing and teaching, Katherine has been active in recent years as a stage director, administrator and producer for schools and local arts organizations.
+She is the current president of PanOpera Inc, has directed several musicals and ensembles for local school districts, served on the board of the Valley Light Opera, stage directed a professional production of Sweeney Todd, and produced two virtual concerts (Rhapsody and American Arias) during the pandemic.

 bottom of page